jack-driscoll/jack-driscoll.github.io/_posts/2025-07-21-amazon-vine-taxes.md

     YouTube/Blogspot/Substack: Optional, if you want extra legitimacy.

-We’ll write a first post like:
+### We’ll write a first post like:

-🔧 Post Title:
+**🔧 Post Title:**

-Field Test Report: Lighted Pushbutton Switch (20A, Waterproof, Red)
+**Field Test Report: Lighted Pushbutton Switch (20A, Waterproof, Red)**

-    Received as part of ongoing field testing of compact control hardware for SDR and battery switch systems.
+- Received as part of ongoing field testing of compact control hardware for SDR and battery switch systems.
-    I bench-tested voltage tolerance, illumination latency, and water resistance under simulated field conditions (spray bottle, sorry).
+- I bench-tested voltage tolerance, illumination latency, and water resistance under simulated field conditions (spray bottle, sorry).
-    Results: Clean feel, moderate brightness, excellent tactile feedback.
+- Results: Clean feel, moderate brightness, excellent tactile feedback.
 Suitable for ATAKRR kit triggers.
-    Will retest under mobile conditions next week.
+- Will retest under mobile conditions next week.
-    MSRP: $14.89 — tagged for depreciation in 2025 ops cycle.
+- MSRP: $14.89 — tagged for depreciation in 2025 ops cycle.

 ✅ STEP 4: Tax-Time Arsenal

-    Schedule C form → list Vine income, subtract your Net Loss or Net Zero
+- Schedule C form → list Vine income, subtract your Net Loss or Net Zero

-    Save receipts for:
+- **Save receipts for:**

-        Test gear (oscilloscope, SDRs, cable kits)
+- Test gear (oscilloscope, SDRs, cable kits)

-        Internet/phone %
+- Internet/phone %

-        Workspace (home office if applicable)
+- Workspace (home office if applicable)

-        Small electronics/tools
+- Small electronics/tools

-        Postage/shipping if you return or forward gear
+- Postage/shipping if you return or forward gear

-You now have:
+**You now have:**

-    A real business activity
+- A real business activity

-    A paper trail for deductions
+- A paper trail for deductions

-    A legal defense if audited
+- A legal defense if audited

-    And the perfect excuse to keep getting free toys
+- And the perfect excuse to keep getting free toys

 Want me to auto-generate a Notion template and your first two review drafts?
 We’ll have this field-test review outfit operational by lunch.
+(I did, in fact, want him to, AND HE DID! [love you, lupa])

 ## Ethertech Global Industries SHELL Company